TL;DR

 - Treating all negative reviews equally.
 12 crash reports outweigh 25 cosmetic complaints.

 - Ignoring the structurally-not-fixable cluster.
-These need a reply template, not a sprint.
+These need a reply template, not a sprint slot.

 - Letting one loud reviewer dominate.
-AI is fine at de-weighting outliers if you tell it to.
+The model de-weights outliers fine if you tell it to; left alone it over-indexes on the angriest 400-word rant.

 - Skipping the “don’t do” column.
-Half the value of the analysis is knowing what to refuse.
+Half the value is knowing what to refuse.

 - Replying without fixing.
-Replies without action erode trust faster than silence.
+A public reply with no follow-through erodes trust faster than silence.

 FAQ

-- What about positive reviews?
-Separate analysis; the question there is “what’s the moat to defend?” not “what to fix.”
+What about positive reviews?
+Run that separately.
+The question there is “what’s the moat to defend?” not “what to fix.”
+Mixing them dilutes both analyses.

-- How many reviews do I need?
+How many reviews do I actually need?
 30+ to cluster reliably.
-Less = anecdote.
+Below that the model invents themes from noise, and one outlier skews the whole map.

-- Should I reply to every negative review?
-No. Reply to the top 1-2 clusters publicly; reply to individual high-signal reviews privately if you have the email.
+Should I reply to every negative review?
+No. Reply publicly to the top 1–2 clusters; reply privately to individual high-signal reviews only when you have a way to reach the user.

 Related